-The Company’s Articles of Association are available on the ‘company information’ section of our website – Please click this link: Company Information
+The Company’s Articles of Association are available on the Company Information section of our website.

 They may also be read on the Company’s public file at Companies House.

-Information on CRL’s staff structure is available on request.
+More information on CRL's staff structure is shown on the Transparency web page.

 Freedom of Information Act Enquiries